dapr/dapr/docs/decision_records/api/API-010-appcallback-versioning.md

-# API-010: App Callback Versioning
+# API-010: Do not implement App Callback Versioning for HTTP

 ## Status
-Rejected
+Accepted

 ## Context
 There was a proposal to introducing versioning for HTTP App Callbacks.
 The goal of this review was to understand if a versioning was required and how it could handle situations post v1.0 of DAPR